GusMtz787/GusMtz787/README.md

 I am a **mechatronics** engineer with a Masters in **control engineering** and **robotics** that loves airplanes and basically everything that flies.

 ### How did I even get here?

 During my bachelors I thought control engineering was extremely boring, and it wasn't until I programmed a PID using LabVIEW that I thought to myself: wait a minute... this is... applicable to many areas in engineering.
 And so I became engaged by the incredible world of system theory, controllers and optimization problems.

+### What do I do nowadays?

+I am working as a **research associate** at the University of Paderborn.
+I was the tutor of the **advanced system theory** course and the current tutor of **system theory**.
+Teaching these topics was been an introspective experience too.